 Time Stamped Keynotes

-[00.22]-Itamar has been a product manager, worked at Google, IBM and has over 20 years of experience in product management.
+[00.22]-Itamar has been a product manager, worked at Google, IBM and has over 20 years of experience in product management and practice management software.
 He helps companies built amazing products

 [01.17]- He discovered later that he loved talking to the customers and later build things up